D-Hankin/timetrackerClient/README.md

 - MongoDB Atlas: Document based database storage

 ## Server Connection
 The client-side application is connected to the Time Tracker server.
-The server repository can be found [here](https://github.com/D-Hankin/timetracker_server), and the live server is hosted at [https://urchin-app-gt5j7.ondigitalocean.app](https://urchin-app-gt5j7.ondigitalocean.app).
+The server repository can be found [here](https://github.com/D-Hankin/timetracker_server).

 ## Usage
 To run the client-side application locally: